E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Experimental details

 We describe the implementation details of the proposed and baseline methods in the following.
 All experiments are conducted using Python 3.12.3.
 We provide our source code for all experiments in the supplementary material.

-\paragraph{Rank tuning} In classification and density estimation experiments, rank tuning for all methods is carried out according to the following policy.
+\paragraph{Rank tuning} \CR{In the experiments for density estimation with real datasets,} rank tuning for all methods is carried out according to the following policy.
 For pure models, we consider eight equally spaced ranks so that the number of parameters in the model does not exceed $N/2$, where $N$ is the number of samples.
 To make the tuning easier, we let $R_1=R_2=\dots=R_V$.
 We evaluate the test scores with the rank that maximizes the validation score on these candidates.
 For mixture models, a grid search is performed by selecting five of the smallest numbers from the eight candidates for each mixed structure.

 \paragraph{Proposed method} The pseudocodes for the proposed methods are described in Algorithms~\ref{alg:EM} and~\ref{alg:EMTrain}.
 All tensors and mixture ratios were initialized with a uniform distribution between $0$ and $1$ and normalized as necessary.
 The algorithm was terminated when the number of iterations of the EM step exceeded $1200$ or when the difference of the log-likelihood from the previous iteration was below 10e-8.
 Hyperparameters $\alpha$ are tuned in the range $\alpha\in\{0.15,0.5,0.75,0.85,0.9,0.95,1.00\}$.